Rafael-Tomkowski/Rafael-Tomkowski/README.md

 ###

-<p align="left">✨ Creating bugs since 21/10<br>📚 I'm currently on college for a computer science degree <br>🎯 Goals: Be better than i was yesterday<br>🎲 Fun fact: i suit up for home office!</p>
+<p align="left">✨ Creating bugs since 21/10<br>📚 I'm currently on college for a computer science degree <br>🎯 Goals: Be better than i was yesterday<br>🎲 Fun fact: I suit up for home office!</p>

 ###